 It is possible that your solution architecture needs to be improved or upgraded before you are able to use Sitecore’s marketing features effectively.

-Are you running on the right version of Sitecore?
-It is recommended that a version of Sitecore 8.2 or higher is in place.
+Sitecore Version – It is recommended that a version of Sitecore 8.2 or higher is in place.

-Have you defined placeholder settings?
-Placeholders settings definition ensures that the editor is prompted to select the right component type while using the Experience Editor.
+Placeholder Settings – Their definition ensures that the editor is prompted to select the right component type while using the Experience Editor.

 Is Your Infrastructure Ready For Sitecore’s Marketing?